cea-hpc/modules/INSTALL.rst

  Define the number of days a module is considered nearly forbidden prior reaching its expiry date.
 VALUE should be an integer comprised between 0 and
  365. (default=\ ``14``)

+ This installation option defines the default value of the :mconfig:`nearly_forbidden_days` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html